and all the wild things grow and grow.

 o’er shoulder ’til at Urquhart Church

 and notes her lover’s manner, bold.

 My heart is his; I’ll not deny.”

-She glanced his way then gave a sigh.
+She glanced his way and gives a sigh.

-He grabbed her hand and both did cry.
+He grabs her hand as both now cry.

 I will not seek your dowry grand.

 Your father won’t approve my hand.”